dheerajkumar-solanki/VibeAppointment/docs/SETUP.md

 2. **Register as a doctor** — visit `/register` and fill out the form.
 The application will be in "pending" status.
 3. **Approve the doctor** — set `is_admin = true` on your `user_profiles` row in Supabase, then visit `/admin/dashboard` to approve the doctor.
 4. **Add availability** — as the approved doctor, go to `/settings/availability` and add weekly time slots.
+5. **Book an appointment** — as a patient, browse `/doctors`, pick a doctor, and book a slot.
+6. **Test cancellation** — from the patient dashboard at `/dashboard`, cancel an upcoming appointment and verify the slot becomes available again.

 ---